RickSlick3/tv-time/README.md

 Here is a link to our digital sketches: [Design Plan Charts](/documentation-files/tv-time-visual-sketches.pdf)

 Our ideas were chosen based on the project requirements.
 Basic analytics such as lines or words per character can shown through a line or bar graph.
 Our sketches highlight our ideas to show potentially directed links between characters throughout the show, such as what one character says to another.
 This type of data cannot be show witha normal two-axis graph.
 These network graph sketches can allow either directed or non-directed connections.
-We used the arc diagram to show interactiosn between characters since those are non-directed, and the network graph to show what one character says to another so that each connection has a direction.
+We used the arc diagram to show interactions between characters since those are non-directed, and the network graph to show what one character says to another so that each connection has a direction.

 #### Structure and Libraries